Bilibili: Bilibili New Year Festival

 The Bilibili New Year Festival is a special cultural community program held annually around the Chinese New Year.
-In 2010, 40 influencers (online content creators) created a special program and related content to celebrate the arrival of the Lunar New Year.
+In 2010, 40 influencers created a special program and related content to celebrate the arrival of the Lunar New Year.
 As the audience grew, more influencers became involved in the production team.
-Before 2016, the Bilibili New Year Festival's content primarily focused on Japanese anime; since 2016, the festival has incorporated content infused with traditional Chinese culture.
+Before 2016, the Bilibili New Year Festival's content primarily focused on Japanese anime.
+Since 2016, the festival has incorporated content infused with traditional Chinese culture.
 In 2018, advertisers were included in the Bilibili New Year Festival for the first time.

 Bilibili Macro Link

-Bilibili Macro Link (BML) is a brand representing large-scale offline community gathering event created by Bilibili for enthusiasts.
+Bilibili Macro Link (BML) is a brand-representing large-scale offline community gathering event created by Bilibili for enthusiasts.
 Since 2013, BML has primarily featured a three-day, large-scale offline live event hosted by Bilibili.
 Today, BML's core activities have evolved into three large-scale performances: BML, BML SP (Star Phase), and BML VR (Virtual Singer).
 BML primarily features exclusive performances by influencers from Chinese websites, BML SP primarily features exclusive performances by overseas guests, and BML VR features exclusive performances by holographic virtual idols.

 Bilibili World

-Bilibili World (BW) is a large-scale offline community carnival event hosted by Bilibili, held annually since 2017, primarily attracting fans of the anime and manga genre.
-Its predecessor was the 2016 BML (Bilibili Macro Link) side-event held outside Mercedes-Benz Arena Shanghai.
-Since it has become a large official event, BW's positioning is anchored in a comprehensive EXPO with ACG culture as its main body.
-The inaugural BW event was held in the Shanghai World Expo Exhibition and Convention Center in 2017.
-Since 2021, Bilibili World has been held annually at the Shanghai National Exhibition and Convention Center in July.
-Nowadays, Bilibili World not only serves as a communication platform for Chinese ACG lovers but also represents a comprehensive advancement in IP launches and content innovation.
-With a stronger voice globally, Bilibili World does reach its ideal of making cultural exports.
+Bilibili World (BW) is a convention event hosted annually by Bilibili since 2017.
+With 400,000 attendees in 2025, and featuring appearances by figures such as Hideo Kojima, it is the largest offline digital entertainment event in Asia.